 The Quality of a Mother’s Happiness Predicts Stability and Children’s Mental Health

 Our society tends to reward women and mothers for self-sacrificing behavior.
 I’ve witnessed many new mothers struggle with depression, identity crises, and overall stress and exhaustion, feeling completely depleted and under-resourced while trying to put their children and family first.
 I’ve witnessed moms of young children suffer in an unhappy marriage for the sake of the children, making themselves sick and miserable in the process.
 I’ve witnessed tears, frustration, and rage at the invisible mental burden women carry as homemakers and operation managers for the family.
 Women are often encouraged and socially rewarded for self-sacrificing behavior.
-They are rarely, if ever, supported and encouraged to take care of themselves first.
+They are rarely, if ever, supported and encouraged to take care of themselves first, which is a problem considering all of the research that shows how important the quality of a mother’s happiness is to their children’s outcomes in life.

 Studies have shown that a mother’s happiness is the SINGLE MOST IMPORTANT predictor of the stability of the family and a child’s ability to thrive as an adult.
 More so than marital status, income, parenting style, or even the quality of a father’s happiness.
 Here are just a few of the studies I’ve come across: